arborrow/moodle-block_mrbs/README.txt

 * MRBS Block - Bugs, Feature Requests, and Improvements *

-If you have any problems installing this block or suggestions for improvement please create an issue in the Moodle tracker (tracker.moodle.org) in the CONTRIB section for the Block: MRBS component located at: http://tracker.moodle.org/secure/IssueNavigator.jspa?reset=true&mode=hide&pid=10033&sorter/order=DESC&sorter/field=priority&resolution=-1&component=10216.
+If you have any problems installing this block or suggestions for improvement please create an issue in the Moodle tracker (tracker.moodle.org) in the CONTRIB section for the Block: MRBS component located at: http://tracker.moodle.org/browse/CONTRIB/component/10216

 * MRBS Block - Description *

 MRBS is useful for scheduling a variety of resources.
 More information about MRBS can be obtained at http://mrbs.sourceforge.net/.
-As distributed here it is setup for periods; however, this can easily be changed to times by modifying the config.inc.php file.

 * MRBS Block - Disclaimer *